Sports in Tamil Nadu: Jallikattu

-Jallikattu is a popular bull taming sport practiced particularly during Pongal festival.
+Jallikattu is a popular bull taming sport practiced particularly during the festival of Pongal.
 Jallikattu was a popular sport since the Sangam period and Tamil classical period.
-Jallikattu (or sallikkattu), also known as eru thazhuvuthal and manju virattu, is a traditional spectacle in which a bull, such as the Pulikulam or Kangayam breeds, is released into a crowd of people, and participants attempt to grab the large hump on the bull's back with both arms and hang on to it while the bull attempts to escape.
-Participants hold the hump for as long as possible, attempting to bring the bull to a stop.
-In some cases, participants must ride long enough to remove flags on the bull's horns].
+Also known as eru thazhuvuthal and manju virattu, it involves a bull, such as the Pulikulam or Kangayam breeds, that is released into a crowd of people, and participants attempt to grab the large hump on the bull's back with both arms and hang on to it while the bull attempts to escape.
+Participants must hold the hump for as long as possible, attempting to bring the bull to a stop.
+In some cases, participants must ride long enough to remove flags on the bull's horns.